Adaptogens that can change your life

 As an adaptogen, Cordyceps is particularly effective at supporting energy levels throughout the day and supports the body in delivering the energy to the muscles, making it excellent for endurance sports.

 Cordyceps may help the body to regulate blood sugar levels by mimicking insulin.
 Studies have been conducted and have shown Cordyceps to decrease high blood sugar levels.
+You can also manage blood sugar levels with GlucoBalance, a unique formula to manage blood sugar and protect against the highs and lows of blood sugar.

 Cordyceps may also be useful for diabetics with kidney damage as studies have shown Cordyceps to improve kidney function.